valentejorge/appeteats/README.md

 - **Order History**: Customers and restaurants can view their order history.
 - **Qr Code Generator**: Restaurants can generate a qr code that directs costumers to the restaurant's landing page.
 - **Responsive Design**: The application was developed so that the user has the best use, both on mobile devices and desktops
+- **Real Time Notifications**: Customer order notifications arrive in real time on the restaurant's dashboard, and a convenient bell sounds, notifying the new order, preventing the restaurant from having to reload the page to check new orders.

 ## Project Structure